 All IMGs on the Standard pathway must pass the AMC CAT MCQ Examination before they can apply to the Board for registration.
 IMGs who have passed the AMC CAT MCQ can apply for limited registration.

-IMGs who have passed both the AMC CAT MCQ and the AMC Clinical Examinations before commencing their period of supervised practice in Australia, may apply for provisional registration.
+IMGs who have passed both the AMC CAT MCQ and the AMC Clinical Examinations before commencing their period of supervised practice in Australia, must apply for provisional registration (they are not eligible to apply for limited registration).

 Applicants for registration pay the relevant application fee and registration fee.